 Joe, now a 17-year resident of CHCC, just celebrated his 101st birthday at The Longview Assisted Living Residence with friends, family, and staff.
 During Longview’s recent 20th anniversary celebration, residents’ wedding photos were on display, including a beautiful photo of Joe and Mary’s wedding in 1946.
 “She was the most beautiful bride,” he remarks beaming with a large grin showcasing deep dimples in his cheeks.
 Joe continues to share beautiful stories of their life together with their five children.

-At Christian Health Care Center, it is such a privilege to honor the many love stories of our many residents, patients, clients, and consumers we welcome to our campuses through Wyckoff, Hawthorne, and Wayne.
-Thanks to our full continuum of care, from independent senior housing to pre-assisted living and assisted living, skilled-nursing care, mental-health care, dementia and memory support and beyond, we enable individuals and couples to celebrate love all year round.
-And for aging couples whose healthcare needs elevate at different paces, our staff works tirelessly to maintain a couple’s “togetherness” while keeping both parties safe, cared for, and happy.
+At Christian Health Care Center, it is such a privilege to honor the love stories of our many residents, patients, clients, and consumers we welcome to our campuses in Wyckoff, Hawthorne, and Wayne.
+Thanks to our full continuum of care, from independent senior housing to pre-assisted living and assisted living, skilled-nursing care, mental-health care, dementia and memory support, and beyond, we enable individuals and couples to celebrate love all year round.
+And for aging couples whose health-care needs elevate at different paces, our staff works tirelessly to maintain a couple’s “togetherness” while keeping both parties safe, cared for, and happy.